 – Charlie Munger, Vice-Chairman, Berkshire Hathaway

+And, if you find one that’s very rational, you still have to deal with yourself.
 Peter Lynch was an outstanding investment manager who generated a 29% annual return.
-It was his clients’ independent behavior that caused them to lose money.
+However, it was his clients’ independent behavior that caused them to lose money.

 There’s no way around it.
-Investment success requires a self awareness to mitigate these biases.
+Investment success requires self-awareness to mitigate these biases.

 Simple But Not Easy